 The 2.4 GHz and 5 GHz numbers refer to two different “bands” that your Wi-Fi can use for its signal.
 Some PC users that install a modem with two bandwidths, 2.4GHz and 5GHz, which the product manual indicates that the device is compliant, might notice after installation that the Windows computer detects only the 2.4Ghz and not 5GHz WiFi bandwidth.
-In today’s post, we will attempt to describe why some users might encounter this issue.
+In today’s post, we will describe why some users might encounter this issue.

 Windows 11/10 detects only 2.4Ghz & not 5GHz WiFi bandwidth